metio/ilo/docs/content/usage/install.md

 ### Java 11 Runtime

-This package requires a Java 11 runtime installed on the host machine.
+This package requires at least [Java 11](https://www.oracle.com/javadownload) installed on the host machine.
 It uses the identifier `java11`.

 ### Native Binary